G3TXQ

 Let's see how this works out in a practical antenna system.

 The diagram on the right illustrates a 100ft doublet antenna being centre-fed with 0.15λ of 300Ω ladderline from an L-network tuner.
-To keep things simple we'll assume that the ladderline and tuner have negligible losses.
+For now, to keep things simple, we'll assume that the ladderline and the tuner have negligible losses.

 Let's separate the ladderline from the antenna at point A and connect an analyser across the antenna feedpoint; according to EZNEC we'll measure an impedance of about 26-j420 at a frequency of 3.5MHz.
 Now reconnect the ladderline to the antenna, but disconnect the other end of the line from the output of the tuner at point B. Connect an analyser across the ladderline terminals and we'll measure an impedance of about 8.8-j2.8 - the ladderline has transformed the antenna feedpoint impedance (26-j420) into something quite different.

-It is true that whatever we do with the tuner we cannot affect these two impedances nor, therefore, the VSWR on the ladderline; however the tuner can affect the impedance seen looking into the tuner at point C. A series inductance of 1uH and a shunt capacitance of 1870pF will transform the tuner's 8.8-j2.8 load impedance at point B into 50+j0 at point C making a perfect load for the transmitter.
+It is true that whatever we do with the tuner we cannot affect these two impedances nor, therefore, the VSWR on the ladderline; however the tuner can affect the impedance seen looking into the tuner at point C. A series inductance of 1uH and a shunt capacitance of 1970pF will transform the tuner's 8.8-j2.8 load impedance at point B into 50+j0 at point C - creating the specified load for the transmitter.

 So far so good - no surprises!